 For further information on continuing education units including finding, paying, and getting credit for your courses, see the Nurse.org Continuing Education Guide.

-Part Eleven California Nursing Student Loan Forgiveness
+California Nursing Student Loan Forgiveness

 To be eligible for the Bachelor of Science in Nursing Loan Repayment, the applicant must have a license that is current and in good standing in California, a BSN degree, and be practicing as an RN in a Medically Underserved Area (MUA), Health Professional Shortage Area - Primary Care (HPSA-PC), County, State, prison, or Veteran’s facility.
 In addition, the applicant must also have outstanding educational debt from a commercial or U.S. government lending institution, and be willing to work in a medically underserved area for one year.

+2023 applications were open from May 1st to July 31st, and are currently closed until the next application cycle in May 2024.
 You can find the application here CalREACH.
 If approved, you may receive up to $10,000.

 For NPs, applicants may receive up to $50,000, depending on if they offer full- or part-time service.

-Part Twelve California Nursing Labor Unions
+California Nursing Labor Unions

-In California, right to work laws, which aim to protect the rights of non-union workers, do not exist.
+In California, right-to-work laws, which aim to protect the rights of non-union workers, do not exist.
 Chances are, if you plan to work as an RN in California, you might be obligated to become part of a major union.
 These include:

 SEIU Nurse Alliance of California – With 35,000 members, it serves as a leading voice for RNs in California and is part of the Service Employees International Union (SEIU), the largest and fastest-growing healthcare union in California and in the nation.